-(G) Upon request, MCPs must provide eligible individuals with a provider directory which is prior-approved by ODJFS.
+(G) Upon request, MCPs must provide eligible individuals with a provider directory which has been approved by ODM.

 (H) Alleged marketing violations.

-(1) The MCP must immediately notify ODJFS in writing of its discovery of an alleged/suspected marketing violation.
+(1) The MCP must immediately notify ODM in writing of its discovery of an alleged or suspected marketing violation.

-(2) ODJFS will forward information pertaining to alleged marketing violations to ODI and the MFCU as appropriate.
+(2) ODM will forward information pertaining to alleged marketing violations to the Ohio department of insurance and the medicaid fraud control unit as appropriate.